APTITUDE-Consortium/wp2-trust-specifications/topics/trust-architecture.md

 A **Process** describes the workflow and sequence of interactions between Entities and/or Components to achieve a specific goal.
 The following Processes are present in this specification:
 - **Publication**: The process through which an Entity requests onboarding to the EUDIW ecosystem; the Registrar registers the Entity's metadata in the Registry while the Access Certification Authority and the Registration Certificate Provider, issue an Access and, optionally, Registration Certificate.
-- **Notification**: The process through which a Member State notifies the identifiers and public key material of its Trust List Providers to the European Commission for inclusion in the List of Trusted List.
+- **Notification**: The process through which a Member State notifies the identifiers and public key material of its Trusted List Providers to the European Commission for inclusion in the List of Trusted List.
 - **Trust Evaluation**: The process through which an Entity authenticates another Entity using the LoTL as the primary Trust Anchor (TA).
 - **Entitlements Evaluations**: The process through which an Entity checks whether another Entity (which has been already authenticated) is authorized to perform some transaction using the parameters present in the Registration Certificate.
-- **Trust Management**: The process by which Supervisory Bodies, Member States, Trust List Providers and Access Certificate Authorities monitor Entities and revoke certificates if need be.
+- **Trust Management**: The process by which Supervisory Bodies, Member States, Trusted List Providers and Access Certificate Authorities monitor Entities and revoke certificates if need be.
 - **Entitlement Management**: The process by which Supervisory Bodies, Member States, and Registration Certificate Providers monitor the conduct of Attestation Providers and Relying Parties to ensure compliance with the relevant regulations and authorizations granted during Registration.

 ## Terminology Mapping